Pediatric Rehabilitation Medicine Fellowship Program

 Please visit the ERAS website for an application and information about our program.
 The online application will be available beginning in July.

-As part of the selection process, the Division of Rehabilitation Medicine will conduct interviews between August and October.
-We will offer interviews virtually and on-site if possible, allowing for applicants to get a better sense of the fellowship program and see the City of Philadelphia.
+The application season begins June 30.
+The fellowship director and leadership team will review completed applications, and selected candidates will be invited to interview between the months August and October.
+We will offer interviews virtually and on-site, allowing for applicants to get a better sense of the fellowship program and see the City of Philadelphia.

 Other requirements